kalisio/k2/README.md

 ![Image](./k2.png)

+A lightweight service that exposes different endpoints related to terrain data:
-A docker container that runs a 3D terrain tiles server stored as quantized meshes in MBTiles for Cesium.
+- a **3D terrain tiles** endpoint that let you access quantized meshes in MBTiles for Cesium,
+- an **elevation** endpoint that let you compute the elevation of the terrain under a linear geographical element.

 ## API